-For those EPBC Act listed threatened fauna species recorded or considered to be potentially impacted by the proposed action (refer to Attachment 2), an Assessment of Significance has been undertaken (refer to Attachment 3), according to the Significant Impact Criteria in the Significant Impact Guidelines (DoE 2013).
+For those EPBC Act listed threatened fauna species considered to be potentially impacted by the proposed action (refer to Attachment 2), an Assessment of Significance has been undertaken (refer to Attachment 3), according to the Significant Impact Criteria in the Significant Impact Guidelines (DoE 2013).

-Fauna species for which an Assessment of Significance were undertaken comprise the superb parrot, painted honeyeater, koala and south-eastern long-eared bat.
-Potential habitat exists within the referral area for all four of these fauna species and includes eucalypt woodland and derived native grassland areas.
-Assessments of Significance revealed that all four of these species are unlikely to be significantly impacted by the proposed action.
+Fauna species for which an Assessment of Significance was undertaken include the koala, grey-headed flying-fox, and south-eastern long-eared bat.
+Known (koala and grey-headed flying-fox) and potential (south-eastern long-eared bat) habitat exists within the referral area for all three of these fauna species and includes eucalypt woodland and derived native grassland areas.
+Assessments of Significance revealed that all three of these species are unlikely to be significantly impacted by the proposed action.